 Additional Information

-• The spotted wobbegong is a master of camouflage.
+• A master of camouflage, escaping notice in plain sight.
 Resting quietly on the bottom, this species is almost undetectable.
-Its flattened body, enlarged pectoral and pelvic fins drape over the rocky or coral substrate, barely adding to the height of the bottom.
-The shark’s variegated brownish-grey markings and pale ring-like spots break up the body into irregular shapes that blend with its surroundings.
-Even the eyes, which would ordinarily be easily detectable, are surrounded by eye-shaped markings that make them difficult to identify.
-A beard of fleshy tassels further hides the outline of the shark’s head, making it very hard to tell where the animal stops and the bottom begins.
+Its flattened body, enlarged pectoral and pelvic fins drape over the rocky or coral substrate, barely adding to the vertical relief of the bottom.
+The shark’s variegated brownish-grey markings and pale ring-like spots break up the body into irregular shapes that blend imperceptibly with the surrounding underwater terrain.
+Even the eyes, which would ordinarily be easily detectable, are hooded and surrounded by eye-shaped markings that make them difficult to identify.
+A beard of fleshy tassels further obscures the outline of the shark’s head, making it very hard to tell where the animal stops and the bottom begins.

 • This wobbegong appears to favor specific caves to rest in during the day.
 These caves are often shared with small schooling fishes.